Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Shadow Demon.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/medium
 - monster/type/fiend/demon
-statblock: inline
+aliases: ["Shadow Demon"]
 ---
 # Shadow Demon
 *Source: Monster Manual p.
-64, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Infernal Machine Rebuild, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Critical Role: Call of the Netherdeep, Journeys through the Radiant Citadel, Keys from the Golden Vault*
+64, Curse of Strahd*

 When a demon's body is destroyed but the fiend is prevented from reforming in the Abyss, its essence sometimes takes on a vague physical form.
 These shadow demons exist outside the normal abyssal hierarchy, since their creation results most often from mortal magic, not from transformation or promotion.